 Contributor: Hannah Brooks.
 Lesson ID: 12032

-Plate tectonics is a scientific theory stating that Earth's crust is divided into large plates on the surface.
+Plate tectonics is a scientific theory stating that the earth's crust is divided into large plates on the surface.

 These plates are moved by convection currents in the mantle.
 Convection currents, pictured below, occur when warmer magma is pulled upward, while cooler magma sinks.